-Marshall Islands is considerable and is probably greater than in any other population groups except possibly certain American Indian groups.64 Although some previous reports have indicated a high incidence of diabetes in some Polynesian populations,65-69 others have suggested a low incidence.68-70
+Marshall Islands is considerable and is probably greater than in any other population groups except possibly certain American Indian groups.64 Although some previous reports have indicated a high incidence diabetes in some Polynesian populations,65-69 others have suggested a low incidence.68-70

-The overall incidence of diabetics was 26%, and \sim 2/3 of these patients were unaware of their abnormality.
-The average age of the diabetics was considerably greater than that of the nondiabetics.
-The disease appears to be as common in males as in females, but a definite statement must await completion of the data analysis.
-Obesity was much more common in women than in men, and the data indicate an increased incidence among obese subjects.
-Cataracts seemed to be much more common in the diabetics than in the nondiabetics, but this would certainly be influenced by the older age of the diabetic population.
+The overall incidence of diabatics was 200, and \sim 37 of the matients were unaware of their abnormality.
+The average age of the diabetics was considerably greater than that of the mondiabetics.
+The disease appears to be as continent in males as in females, but a definite statement, must await completion of the data analysis.
+Obeing was much more common in women than in men, and the data indicate an increased incidence among obese subjects.
+Cataractisseemed to be much more common in the district that in the nondiabetics, but this would certainly be influenced by the other age of the diabetic population.
 No definite difference was seen in the incidence of cataracts among individuals known to have diabetes compared with those in whom the diagnosis was made during this survey.
-A significantly higher percent of the diabetics than of the nondiabetics had neuropathy, but, because of age differences and other factors previously stated, covariance must be eliminated from the data before these observations can be evaluated.
+A significantly higher percent of the diabetics than of the nondiabetics had neuropathy. but, because of age differences and other factors previously stated, covariance must be eliminated from the data before these observations can be evaluated.
 (Neuropathy was evaluated on the basis of history of paresthesias and/or objective abnormalities in reflexes and sensory perception.)
 The limited data available did not suggest evidence for increased retinopathy or peripheral vascular disease among the diabetics.
 The disease more closely resembles maturity onset diabetes with absence of acute symptoms, ketosis, and absolute dependence on insulin treatment.